 NCS members are responsible for sorting banknotes and returning any that are unsuitable for circulation to us.
 We destroy all of these banknotes.

-Polymer banknotes are turned into pellets before being transformed into new plastic items, such as plant pots.
+Paper banknotes are either recycled using a composting treatment to create a soil improver or processed at a local energy recovery facility to generate electricity.
+Polymer banknotes are turned into pellets before being transformed into new plastic items, such as plant pots and storage boxes.

 Whistleblowing and the Note Circulation Scheme (NCS)